Back at Lumen Field, Bobby Wagner still setting the standard for Seahawks

 I can not wait to play.
 So much to prove.

-For Wagner, his second act in Seattle began unobtrusively on Thursday in the low-key spectacle that is an NFL preseason game.
+For Wagner, his second act in Seattle began unobtrusively on Thursday in the low-key spectacle that is an NFL preseason game, a 24-13 victory over the Minnesota Vikings.
 Of course, Wagner didn’t actually play, because teams are wisely loathe to risk their veterans in such a meaningless forum; particularly one who has so many banked reps and as much institutional knowledge as the 33-year-old, 12th-year linebacker.

 Yet it was still a poignant moment when Wagner burst out of the Lumen Field tunnel for pregame warmups at precisely 6:18 p.m., the last man in the long line of players, perhaps allowing him to savor the moment.
 And again at 6:56, when he sprinted through the smoke machine, again the last man out just prior to the introduction of starters.